Creating value and driving growth for CPG brands in 2023 starts with optimizing the value of data

 2. How can we improve and measure the accuracy of product data across all channels?

 Ensuring consumers can discover products on retail sites makes it critical to have proper keywords and product descriptions in every listing across every digital channel.
 With a myriad of listings and retailers, providing visibility into how all the items are listed can be difficult.
 To address this, PDS includes a product comparison and scoring feature to understand the differences between data listing and what’s currently published on retail websites so they can be updated if necessary.

-3. Can MDM improve management of increasingly complex B2B customer and partner relationships?
+3. Can MDM improve management of increasingly complex customer and partner relationships?

 To understand true customer value, identify and mitigate risks and implement effective sales strategies, CPG makers need a single, unified view of their entire indirect and direct customer ecosystem.
 By creating a thorough understanding of all of these organizational profiles, hierarchies and relationships, MDM enables better, more informed decision making, and more cost-efficient processes and improved B2B CX.

-4. How does MDM help manage the constantly growing volume and variety of data more efficiently?
+4. How does MDM help manage the growing volume and variety of data more efficiently?

 5. Can we use analytics to improve the process and data quality and value?

-A multidomain solution with an embedded analytics platform (EAP) allows users to connect and blend different types of data together, without complicated, separately managed BI or putting additional pressure on already stretched analytics teams.
-EAP can help identify unique, valuable insights and make better, faster and more confident decisions to feed overall business and brand innovation.
+A multidomain master data management solution with an embedded analytics platform allows users to connect and blend different types of data together, without complicated, separately managed BI or putting additional pressure on already stretched analytics teams.
+An embedded analytics platform can help identify unique, valuable insights and make better, faster and more confident decisions to feed overall business and brand innovation.

-Making sure the solution you choose is optimized to meet your specific challenges and needs – and that the company behind is deep in CPG is essential.
-To find out more about Stibo Systems and how we can help build a trusted data foundation for success, visit stibosystems.com/cpg.
+Making sure the master data management solution you choose is optimized to meet your specific challenges and needs – and that the company behind is deep in CPG is essential.